-Author's Sidebar: I never planned to start my own business.
-In fact, I think that most of us never expected that we would be running our own business.
+Author's Sidebar: I never planned to write a book.
+And, I definitely never planned to start my own business!
+In fact, I think that most of us never expected that we would be writing a book or running our own business.
 Why?
-Because school and college, for the most part, don't teach us how to be entrepreneurs and start our own businesses.
+Because school and college, for the most part, don't teach us how to become authors or how to become entrepreneurs and start our own businesses.

-I think that many of us (unless we're already in the medical field) are presented with the idea of running our own business usually via a multi-level marketing (MLM) company that sells health-related products.
+When it comes to starting a business, I think that many of us (unless you're already in the medical field) are presented with the idea of running our own business usually via a multi-level marketing (MLM) company that sells health-related products.

 All that is required is some knowledge about food and nutrition and a strong desire to want to help people with their health problems.

 And, so we purchase a kit, invite some friends over, get a few to buy in; and, we're on our way.

 Working in multilevel marketing (MLM) or network marketing is one way to get started in the health business, especially if you don't know how to start your own business.

 However, just like any other business, multilevel marketing requires hard work, dedication, organization and patience.

 Also, keep in mind that MLM has limits and may prevent you from growing and expanding your business into other areas.

 Also, some MLM businesses have been cited for dishonest business practices and being outright scams, so be careful.
 You don't want your reputation ruined because of another company's practices, so do your homework.

 The real key is to figure out what type of business aligns with your knowledge and skill set; and go in that direction.
 Then, obtain any education that you may need about science, biology, food, nutrition, health coaching, diseases, other health problems, etc.